nuxeh/url-bot-rs/README.md

 # url-bot-rs

 URL title fetching bot for IRC in Rust.
-The bot monitors all messages sent to it in any IRC channels it's joined, if any messages contain URLs, the bot fetches the page and extracts the title, posting the result on the same channel, adding a certain je ne sais quoi to your IRC experience.
+The bot monitors all messages sent to it in any IRC channels it's joined to, if any messages contain URLs, the bot fetches the page and extracts the title, posting the result on the same channel, adding a certain je ne sais quoi to your IRC experience.